 You did the greatest decision of your life, you left your high(hopefully) paying job for a better life, as a freelance developer.
 But right now, you are starting to realize that it is not a walk in the park.
-The days goes by, and before you realize a month passed and you got ZERO new clients.
+The days go by, and before you realize a month passed and you got ZERO new clients.
 That can really mess up someone’s mood, and maybe even change your mind of being a freelancer.

-Doesn’t matter if you are a granny, who loves knitting under the rainbow, at the middle of December, or a freelance web developer – there is a group, with hundreds or even thousands of members that is there for you.
+Doesn’t matter if you are a granny, who loves knitting under the rainbow, at the middle of December, or a freelance web developer – there is a group, with hundreds or even thousands of members that are there for you.
 As I’m speaking about groups, I mostly referring to Facebook groups, but I’m sure the famous LinkedIn groups are as good.

-In each of those groups, there is 2 sides, the knowledgeable and the questioners.
+In each of those groups, there are 2 sides, the knowledgeable and the questioners.
 The questioners asking the full rainbow of questions and the knowledgeable are answering those question, in an open manner or via a private chat with the questioner.

 Every time someone answers an answer correctly, he’s getting a group cred(the same as street cred, but for social networks ;)).
-As you get more “group cred” and become more active in the group, the next time someone is searching for a freelancers in one of those groups – your name will go up as the right guy for the job.
+As you get more “group cred” and become more active in the group, the next time someone is searching for freelancers in one of those groups – your name will go up as the right guy for the job.

-Beside getting those “group cred”, every person you have helped can eventually become your next client or at least refer one to you.
+Besides getting those “group cred”, every person you have helped can eventually become your next client or at least refer one to you.

 If there is a competition, it doesn’t mean you can’t win

 If you never heard about those websites, they are pretty simple to understand, but hard to master.
 There are 2 sides, one is the freelancers, and the other is the clients.
-The client have the option to post a job, for a specific amount of cash and assign it to a couple of categories.
+The client has the option to post a job, for a specific amount of cash and assign it to a couple of categories.

 Every time a job posted, if your profile connected to one or more of the job’s assigned categories, you will receive an update via email, and then you will be able to post an offer to that job.
 After a specific time, that is decided by the client, he will choose the freelancer he wants to work with.
 If you are the chosen one, he will contact you about the job.